-You can set a Title, Publishing Frequency, Description, and Logo for your company newsletter.
-The publishing frequency can be set to Daily, Weekly, Biweekly, and Monthly release schedules.
+You can define a Title, Publishing Frequency, Description, and Logo for your newsletter.
+Options for publishing frequency include Daily, Weekly, Biweekly, and Monthly.

-The only real technical limitation is that you can’t publish new editions more often than every 24 hours.
+The main limitation is that new editions cannot be published more frequently than every 24 hours.

 Requirements for Creating a LinkedIn Newsletter for a Company Page